Bougatsa Recipe from Chania – Creamy Cheese Phyllo Pastry

 Bougatsa Chaniotiki has a filling of tyrogalo aka mizithra cheese.
 Mizithra is a fresh soft cheese primarily produced on the island of Crete but can be found throughout Greece.

 This type of bougatsa has its roots in the Ottomans who lived in Chania for many years, until the beginning of the 20th century.
-Iordanis's great grandfather learned the recipe in 1924 and it has become a family tradition since then.
+Iordanis’s great-grandfather learned the recipe in 1924, and it has been a family tradition ever since.

 Here is what you need